 The Process

 The METRO staff began its annual service review in late 2019 with the kickoff to its R.I.D.E.
 2020 transit network design project.
 As part of this project, a round of suggested transit network changes was recommended by the agency’s R.I.D.E.
 2020 consulting team, Transportation Management & Design, Inc, a San Diego-based firm specializing in transit planning services.
-These recommendations are only a part of the overall R.I.D.E.
-2020 project, which has several project outcomes, including three transit network design models: a cost-neutral model, a model based on a moderate funding increase and an unconstrained funding network model.
-The cost-neutral recommendations have been adopted by the METRO staff as the beginning-in-2021 annual service enhancement recommendations (again, the timing is subject to METRO’s ongoing COVID-19 service response).
+These recommendations were only a part of the overall R.I.D.E.
+2020 project, which had several project outcomes, including two transit network design models: a cost-neutral model and a model based on a moderate funding increase.
+The cost-neutral recommendations were adopted by METRO in August 2020 as the beginning-in-2022-and-2023 annual service enhancement recommendations (again, the timing is subject to METRO’s ongoing COVID-19 service response and success in meeting hiring goals for bus operators and microtransit drivers).

 Especially during the coronavirus pandemic, when METRO is experiencing an unprecedented number of employee absences and is taking extraordinary precautions to protect public health, a new long-term funding formula recommendation was needed to adequately plan for future public transit service.
 In anticipation of reduced city, county and state revenues during the pandemic, METRO is moving forward with cost-neutral service change recommendations, while using the models based on additional funding to plan for future service.